f4exb/sdrangel/sdrbase/readme.md

   - When a square icon is displayed with a green background the device is currently running
   - When a play icon is displayed with a red background there is an error and a popup displays the error message.
 An Error typically occurs when you try to start the same device in more than one tab.

 <h4>2.2.
-Record I/Q</h2>
+Record I/Q</h4>

 This is the I/Q from device record toggle.
 When a red background is displayed the recording is currently active.
-The name of the file created is `test_<n>.sdriq` where `<n>` is the slot number.
+The name of the file created is `test_n.sdriq` where `n` is the slot number.

+The format is S16LE I/Q samples.
+Thus there are 4 bytes per sample.
+I and Q values are 16 bit signed integers.
+The file starts with a context header containing information about center frequency, sample rate and timestamp of the start of the recording.
+This header has a length which is a multiple of a sample size (normally 24 bytes thus 6 samples).
+Thus this file can be used as a raw I/Q file with S16LE samples tolerating a glitch at the start corresponding to the 6 "random" samples.

+You can also zap the 24 bytes header with this Linux command: `tail -c +25 myfile.sdriq > myfile.raw`

+To convert in another format you may use the sox utility.
+For example to convert to 32 bit (float) complex samples do:
+`sox -r 48k −b 16 −e signed-integer -c 2 myfile.raw -e float -c 2 myfilec.raw`

+Note that you have to specify the sampling rate and use `.raw` for the file extensions.

 <h4>2.3.
 Device sampling rate</h4>